kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

     - Get the run time (inference) input
     - Convert the input in the required format
     - Get the predictions
-- In the specific, go inside folder `./model/` and look for the name of the checkpoint last save, in my case it was `epoch=2-step=102.ckpt`.
+- In the specific, go inside folder `./model/` and look for the name of the checkpoint last save, in my case it was `epoch=1-step=68.ckpt`.
 Copy this value and paste it inside the `inference.py` script.
+Please note the PT saves only if there is an improvement.
 - Run inference with: `python inference.py`
 - Here I testeed it for two sentences:
 ```python